 Maincrop pea varieties

 ‘Hurst Green Shaft’ AGM (second early)

 A tried and tested heavy-cropper that produces long easily picked pods.
-Never fails, producing 11 peas per pod.
+Never fails, producing 9 to 11 peas per pod.
 Good resistance to downy mildew and fusarium wilt.
 75cm (30")

 ‘Twinkle’ (first early)

 An early, self-supporting variety, but not a heavy cropper.
 However it is compact and disease resistant, so perfect for containers and small plots.
 55cm (22")

 Perfect for containers and small plots due to its short height.
 Early maturing, producing an abundance of tender pods, each packed with up to 8 succulent peas of a superb sweet flavour.
 Surplus crops will freeze particularly well.
 60cm (24”).

 Outstanding resistance to mildew, so excellent in drier areas and also good for later sowing.
 Produces heavy yields of blunt ended pods, each containing up to 9 delicious, dark green peas on semi-leafless stems making picking easy.

 An early high yielding pea with short pod containing seven dark, tasty peas on vigorous plants.
 Good resistance to downy and powdery mildew.
 Height: 70cm (28").

 British-bred maincrop with pairs of long, straight pods containing nine peas - good flavour.
 Good powdery mildew resistance.
 90cm (35").